Earth, Wind & Fire: Powerlight

 During February 1983, EWF issued a studio album titled Powerlight.
 The album rose to No. 4 on the Billboard Top R&B Albums chart and No. 12 on the Billboard 200 chart.
 Powerlight was certified US Gold.

-Connie Johnson of the Los Angeles Times wrote Powerlight "does show why EWF is one of the masters of studio pop."
 Hugh Wyatt of the New York Daily News found "Earth, Wind & Fire gives new meaning to the word classy, and I like it".
+Tony Prince of the Daily Mirror also called Powerlight the album of the week exclaiming "The worst you can say about Earth, Wind & Fire are their high standards of arrangements are predictable.
+They just can't get any better!".

 "Fall in Love with Me" rose to No. 17 on the Billboard Hot 100 chart and No. 4 on the Billboard Hot R&B Songs chart.
 "Fall in Love with Me" was Grammy-nominated for Best R&B Performance by a Duo or Group with Vocals.
 "Side by Side" got to No. 15 on the Billboard Hot R&B Songs chart.

 EWF went on to appear on the soundtrack of the April 1983 animated feature film Rock & Rule with the song "Dance, Dance, Dance".
 Artists such as Debbie Harry of Blondie, Lou Reed and Cheap Trick also featured on the soundtrack.
 LA Weekly noted the "standout track" is "Earth, Wind & Fire's funky club jam Dance, Dance, Dance".
 Rock & Rule was the first feature film of Nelvana Studios.
 Spin called Rock & Rule "the greatest oddball scifi musical ever committed to animation cels".
 Keith Breese of Contact Music described the movie as "a masterpiece of outré animation and wildly ambitious vision and remains a triumph in animated feature film".
 Rock & Rule has also gone on to become a cult classic.